-You think your Apple Watch is getting slow?
+You think your Apple Watch is getting slower every day?
 You are probably right.
-With any technology devices, as the usage increase and more applications running, it inevitably will slow down.
-But that’s not an end to it.
+With any technology devices, as the usage increase and more applications are running, it has got to slow down.

 - Go to General > Accessibility

 - You can turn it on by switching the setting to green

 Besides turning off the animation on the home screen, Reduce Motion also remove the transition when you open an app.
 Give it a try and let me know if you feel any different on the UI.

 In watchOS 3, Apple introduced a new feature called Dock.
 This is similar to the App Switcher on your iOS device.
 It allows you to manage applications that you’ve opened.
 Like I mentioned earlier, if you have too many apps running in the background, they will slow down your Apple Watch.